 Come here early in the morning and feel a refreshing vibe taking over you.
 With its close proximity to the Gaurishankar Lake, the park poses as a home to migratory birds.
 All of which makes bird watching such a heartwarming experience.

 18. Be Watchful for Wildlife at Velavadar National Park

 Another addition to the list of things to do in Gujarat is a visit to the Velavadar National Park.
 It is a complete paradise for wildlife lovers as it is home to various flora and fauna species.
 What’s interesting to know is that Velavadar was formerly the hunting grounds of the Maharaja of the princely state of Bhavnagar.
 With the coming years, the national park was started in 1976 snuggled close to the Gulf of Khambat, in the Bhal region of Saurashtra.

 The national park is home to blackbucks, Macqueen’s bustards, wolves, jackals, hyenas, and lesser floricans, with foxes, and jungle cats.If you wanna witness wildlife in Bhavnagar, go and visit Velavadar National Park, as it is a must-do thing for wildlife lovers.

 Stretching over an area of 120.82-sq-km, Nalsarovar is the largest wetland bird sanctuary in Gujarat.
 Travelers who come here are stunned by the rich number of avifaunal species that take shelter under the sanctuary.
 The lake, on the other hand, is present in the low-lying areas between East Saurashtra and Central Gujarat.
-It is also a representation of a sea link which existed in the yesteryears between Little Rann and the Gulf of Khambat.
+It is also a representation of a sea link that existed in the yesteryears between Little Rann and the Gulf of Khambat.

 The number of avifaunal birds goes up to 200 here, out of which most of them are migratory birds who come from far ends like Siberia.
 Join the other travelers in the morning and evening time and get a mindblowing view of the sanctuary donned by the birds.

 Saputara is a treasure of its own cuddled on the Maharashtra-Gujarat border in the district of Dang.
-It is a hill station which is blessed with a cheerful climate which makes a tour of its waterfalls, gardens, and mountains a wonderful experience.
+It is a hill station that is blessed with a cheerful climate that makes a tour of its waterfalls, gardens, and mountains a wonderful experience.
 As per many legends, it is believed that Lord Rama of the Hindu epic Ramayana spent 11 years in the verdant forest of Saputara.
 Travelers who come to Saputara don’t forget to seek blessings from the idol of serpent placed on the banks of Sarpaganga River.

 Sunset Point, Step Garden, Echo Point, Valley View Point, Vansda National Park, and Pandava Caves are some of the major attractions of Saputara.